 Understand the goal

 Aim to answer the questions in a manner that demonstrates that you are capable of being an excellent medical student.
 Make a list of the attributes that you believe are essential for success as a doctor, such as integrity and the ability to think critically.
-Practice integrating these key attributes into your answers.
+Practise integrating these key attributes into your answers.

 Treat each station like the start of a new interview

-Sean, University of Dundee
+Sean – University of Dundee

-“Unlike a formal interview each station is a fresh start with a new topic, the time specific nature of each station means you need to pack in as much as you can to prove you have the potential to be a brilliant medical student within the limits of the station.
+‘Unlike a formal interview each station is a fresh start with a new topic: the time-specific nature of each station means you need to pack in as much as you can to prove you have the potential to be a brilliant medical student within the limits of the station.
 And if something does go pear-shaped you start afresh at the next station, which is quite refreshing.
-I would prepare for this as I would any other interview – covering a broad range of subjects and thinking about how to give concise effective answers to questions.”
+I would prepare for this as I would any other interview – covering a broad range of subjects and thinking about how to give concise, effective answers to questions.’

-Although success cannot be guaranteed, your performance can improve significantly with knowledge about the interview process, strategies to avoid frequent pitfalls and knowing ways to sell yourself so that you get the offer that you deserve.
-Keeping calm under pressure can make the difference between achieving your goals and falling just short.
+Although success cannot be guaranteed, your performance can improve significantly with knowledge about the interview process, strategies to avoid frequent pitfalls and knowing ways to sell yourself so that you get the offer you deserve.
+Keeping calm under pressure can make the difference between achieving your goals and falling short.
 As you get ready for the big day, consider including a mock interview as a key part of your preparation.
-Simulating what you are about to experience will help build confidence, allowing you to remain calm and more organised on the interview day.
+Simulating what you are about to experience will help build confidence, allowing you to remain calm and be more organised on the interview day.